zapier/zapier-platform-cli/README-source.md

 ```

 ### `bundle.rawRequest`
-> `bundle.rawRequest` is only available in the `perform` for web hooks and `getAccessToken` for oauth authentication methods
+> `bundle.rawRequest` is only available in the `perform` for web hooks and `getAccessToken` for oauth authentication methods.

 `bundle.rawRequest` holds raw information about the HTTP request that triggered the `perform` method or that represents the users browser request that triggered the `getAccessToken` call: